-Best and Cheapest Motorcycle Insurance: Companies, Coverage Options and Cost in 2020
+Best and Cheapest Motorcycle Insurance: Companies, Coverage Options and Cost in 2022

 Motorcycle insurance requirements

 Whether you drive your motorcycle for pleasure or it’s your primary means of transportation, motorcycle insurance is critical to protecting you and your precious ride.
 Motorcycle insurance is required in most states across the United States.
-It can protect you and your passengers from the expense of an injury while riding your bike as well as the cost of damage to your motorcycle.
+It can protect you and your passengers from the medical expenses of an injury while riding your bike as well as the cost of damage to your motorcycle.

 Do I need motorcycle insurance?